AppsFlyerSDK/appsflyer-html5-ctv-sdk/docs/other-platforms.md

 # <a id="other-platforms"> Support for other platforms

-AppsFlyerSDK support the following platforms:
+AppsFlyerSDK supports other platforms in addition to the built in support for Samsung & LG.
+Currently the following additional platforms are supported:
-- Vizio
+- Vizio (Smartcast)
-- Vidaa
+- Vidaa (VidaaOS)

-In order to initalized the SDK:
+Please following these steps:

 1. Initalize the SDK as explained.